cfortuner/jarvis/README.md

 Bugs / Known Issues

-* Speech recognition gets stuck during Record if background noise fluctuates after calibration
+* [Mac] "Switch to X" gets stuck if program is minimized
 * Logs are truncated at the sides on MacOS